 Overall, the Thai food in Mango Tree Bistro is delicious and authentic tasting.
 If you’ve been to Thailand, the flavors will definitely remind you of your trips there.
 If you like Thai cuisine or want to expand your palate to other Southeast Asian dishes, I definitely recommend going to Mango Tree Bistro.

-Practical Info: Mango Tree Bistro
+About Mango Tree Bistro

 Mango Tree Bistro is a casual dining restaurant offering Thai cuisine.
-They have branches in:

 - Greenbelt 3, Makati City

 Make sure to follow them in their social accounts to get notified about ongoing promos.

 Mango Tree Bistro: Instagram